HP Pavilion g4-1215dx Notebook PC support

 - Shut down your computer, and disconnect the power cord.

 - Remove the battery from the battery compartment.
-If your computer has a sealed battery that cannot be removed, then perform a reset as shown in the HP support document: Use Hard Reset to Resolve Hardware and Software Issues .
+If your computer has a sealed battery that cannot be removed, then perform a reset as shown in the HP support document: Performing a Hard Reset or Forced Reset .

 - Press and hold the power button for 10 seconds, and then reinsert the battery and reconnect the power cord.